The Ultimate Bahamas Street Food Trail: Where Locals Really Eat for Under $15

 Ready to Eat Your Way Through Paradise? 🏝️

-The ferry from Fort Lauderdale puts you right in the heart of the action – Nassau, Bimini, or Freeport.
+The Balearia ferry from Fort Lauderdale puts you right in the heart of the action – Bimini or Freeport in about two hours.
 Skip the overpriced airport food and cruise ship buffets!

 Ferry + street food = more money for rum punches! 🍹